 Salley received his bachelor’s degree in exercise science from Taylor in 2012.
 He has also earned certification as a Strength and Conditioning Specialist and has worked as a personal trainer.
 In addition, he has Premier, Advanced National, and National level diplomas from the National Soccer Coaches Association of American (NSCAA).

 In addition to coaching, Salley serves as the Fitness Center Coordinator at the College.
-He, along with his wife Amanda and son Dave reside in the Trinity area.
+He, along with his wife Amanda and son Dave and daughter Joren, reside in the Homewood, Illinois.

-Pat Moroney ’07 moved from the playing field to the coaching staff in the 2007 season.
-He played for the Trolls from 2003-06 and was the starting goalkeeper in his last two seasons.
+Pat Moroney ’07 has been a part of the coaching staff for the past 10 seasons.
+He works mainly with the goalkeepers.
+As s student-athlete at Trinity he played for the Trolls from 2003-06 and was the starting goalkeeper in his last two seasons.
 For his career he ended up with a 1.44 goal against average, ranking third in that category in Trinity’s career records.
 He participated in the 2005 NCCAA National Championship.

 Moroney has completed a NSCAA National “D” License and has been a certified Illinois High School Association soccer official for ten years.